bamelegari/TODisplay/README.md

 # TODisplay
-A modular display manager to aid organizers of tabletop (war)gaming tournaments in displaying information for participants on large screens or projectors
+A display manager to provide organizers of tabletop (war)gaming tournaments and events an easy-to-customize, modular screen of information for event participants on large screens or projectors